pyeventsourcing/eventsourcing/docs/topics/introduction.rst

 Design overview
 ===============

-The design of the library follows the notion of a "layered architecture" in that there are distinct and separate layers for interfaces, application, domain, and infrastructure.
-It also follows the "onion" or "hexagonal" or "clean" architecture, in that the `domain layer <domain.html>`_ has no dependencies on any other layer.
-The `application layer <application.html>`_ depends on the domain and `infrastructure layers <persistence.html>`_, and the interface layer depends only on the application layer.
+The design of the library follows the notion of a "layered" or "onion" or "hexagonal" architecture in that there are separate layers for interfaces, application, domain, and infrastructure.
+The `application layer <application.html>`_ depends on the `domain <domain.html>`_ and `infrastructure<persistence.html>`_ layers, and the interface layer depends on the application layer.

 Register issues
 ===============